-Mark Laird is a Professor at the John H. Daniels Faculty of Architecture, Landscape, and Design, and has a consultancy in historic landscape conservation with bases in Toronto and the UK.
-Prior to his appointment in 2016, he was for fifteen years Senior Lecturer in the History of Landscape Architecture at the Graduate School of Design, Harvard University.
-He has been a research fellow at Chelsea Physic Garden, London, and twice a fellow, then senior fellow, at Dumbarton Oaks, Washington, DC.
+Mark Laird is a Professor Emeritus at the John H. Daniels Faculty of Architecture, Landscape, and Design, and has a consultancy in historic landscape conservation with bases in Toronto and the United Kingdom.
+Prior to his appointment in 2016, he was for 15 years Senior Lecturer in the History of Landscape Architecture at the Graduate School of Design, Harvard University.
+He has been a research fellow at Chelsea Physic Garden in London, and twice a fellow, then senior fellow, at Dumbarton Oaks in Washington, D.C.
 He has published and lectured in Europe and North America.

 His research on eighteenth-century planting in English pleasure grounds was published, with his watercolour reconstruction drawings, in The Flowering of the Landscape Garden (1999).
 He co-edited Mrs. Delany & Her Circle (2009) for exhibitions at the Yale Center for British Art and the Soane Museum.
 His most recent book is A Natural History of English Gardening 1650-1800 (2015).

 As a consultant, he has advised on sites in Europe and North America: Hestercombe, Gibside, Wrest Park, and Strawberry Hill in England; Fürst-Pückler-Park in Germany; the Belvedere Garten in Austria; the Halifax Public Gardens, Grange Park, and Allan Gardens in Canada; and Vimy Ridge in France.
 For replanting work at Painshill Park, England, where he is an Associate Director, he was a joint recipient of a 1998 Europa Nostra medal.

 Mark Laird CV [PDF]